Optimal Decision Rules Under Partial Identification: Introduction

-Finally, I illustrate my approach in an empirical application to the Burkinab\'{e} Response to Improve Girls' Chances to Succeed (BRIGHT) program, a school construction program in Burkina Faso \citep{Kazianga2013bright}.
-Aiming to improve educational outcomes in rural villages, the program constructed primary schools in 132 villages from 2005 to 2008.
-To allocate schools, the Ministry of Education first computed a score summarizing village characteristics for each of the nominated 293 villages and then selected the highest-ranking villages to receive a school.
-This situation fits into an RD setup.

-I ask whether we should expand this program or not.
-The more specific question considered in this analysis is whether or not to construct schools in the top 20\% of previously ineligible villages.
-The analysis uses the enrollment rate as the welfare measure and assumes that the conditional mean counterfactual outcome function belongs to the class of Lipschitz functions with a known Lipschitz constant $C$.
-To consider policy costs, I assume that implementing the policy is optimal if it is better in terms of cost-effectiveness than a similar policy, whose cost-effectiveness is available from external studies.
-Given available estimates of the new policy costs, my approach can be used to consider this decision problem.
-For a plausible range of the Lipschitz constant $C$, the minimax regret rule implies that building schools in the top 20\% of previously ineligible villages is not cost-effective.
+Finally, in Section \ref{section:empirical}, I apply this rule to the Burkinab\'{e} Response to Improve Girls' Chances to Succeed (BRIGHT) program, a school construction program in Burkina Faso \citep{Kazianga2013bright}.
+With the aim of improving educational outcomes in rural villages, the program constructed primary schools in 132 villages from 2005 to 2008.
+To allocate schools, the Ministry of Education first computed a score that summarized village characteristics for each of the nominated 293 villages, then selected the highest-ranking villages to receive a school.
+Consider a policymaker who uses data collected after the completion of this program to decide whether to scale it up.
+As a hypothetical policy question, I consider whether to construct schools in the top 20\% of previously ineligible villages, using the enrollment rate as the welfare measure.
+I impose the Lipchitz constraint on the counterfactual enrollment rates across villages.
+To consider policy costs, I assume that it is optimal to scale up the program if its cost-effectiveness is better than that of a similar policy.
+Applying my theoretical results, I find that the minimax regret rule nonrandomly decides not to scale up the program for a plausible range of the Lipschitz constant.

-I empirically compare the minimax regret rule with plug-in decision rules that make a decision according to the sign of a policy effect's estimator.
-The performance of the minimax regret rule is shown to be relatively robust to misspecification of the Lipschitz constant $C$ toward zero, which suggests that the potential loss due to an optimistic choice of $C$ may not be a major concern.

-My approach is applicable to many other policy choice problems.
-One example is the problem of deciding whether to introduce a new policy based on data from a randomized experiment when the experiment has imperfect compliance or when the experimental sample is a selected subset of the target population.